austinj/qrb/content/_index.md

 ---
-title: The Quadraphonic Rock Bloc
+title: The Quadraphonic Rock Block
 ---

 is a radio show on [KUCR](https://kucr.org/), the campus radio station for the [University of California, Riverside](https://www.ucr.edu/).
 It's music.